-- Mile 138 (Break): In Ludlow, continue straight on Main St (VT-103) where VT-100 turns right, and continue 0.3 miles to town green.
-Use restrooms at Shaw's Supermarket or Dunkin' Donuts as you come into town.
-Cheapest gas along the route is typically available at downtown station, on left.
-After break, backtrack and make the left turn onto VT-100 to start the Terrible Mountain climb. - Mile 146: Turn left at intersection with VT-155, to stay on VT-100. - Mile 149 (Weston Green): Most riders typically continue through, but support folks may find it worthwhile to hang out in Weston for a bit.
+Mile 138 (Optional break): In Ludlow, break at The Boot Pro, immediately after the Okemo sign and access road, on the right.
+They will have awnings and water available.
+After break, take the right turn onto VT-100 / Andover St. after the curve to start the Terrible Mountain climb.

+Mile 146: Turn left at intersection with VT-155, to stay on VT-100.

+Mile 149 (Weston Green): Most riders typically continue through, but support folks may find it worthwhile to hang out in Weston for a bit.
 The Weston Playhouse has rest rooms, if they are open, and a great view of the old dam and millpond in the rear.
-The Vermont Country Store's original location is open a couple blocks down VT-100. - Mile 154: Turn right at the intersection with VT-11, to stay on VT-100.
+The Vermont Country Store's original location is open a couple blocks down VT-100.

+Mile 154: Turn right at the intersection with VT-11, to stay on VT-100.
 Bear left in one-half mile to stay on VT-100 when VT-11 separates.
-There are stores and gas at this intersection. - Mile 161: Turn left at intersection with VT-30.
-There are two convenience stores here, as well as a bike shop on left, and sports shop on right.
-After some significant rollers, you are in for a nice descent through Jamaica. - Mile 170: Turn right, to stay on VT-100.
+There are stores and gas at this intersection.

+Mile 161: Turn left at intersection with VT-30.
+There are two convenience stores here, as well as a bike/sports shop on right.
+After some significant rollers, you are in for a nice descent through Jamaica.

+Mile 170: Turn right, to stay on VT-100.
 Those wishing to avoid the 12-mile Mt.
 Snow climb can continue on VT-30 to Brattleboro, then take VT-142 to the state line.
 For those turning right, it is pay-back time for that sweet descent!
-Look to the left a little over a mile after passing the Wardsboro store to spot the road to old man Gilfeather's turnip farm, where Vermont's state vegetable is still grown! - Mile 181 (Break): Top of the Mt.
+Look to the left a little over a mile after passing the Wardsboro store to spot the road to old man Gilfeather's turnip farm, where Vermont's state vegetable is still grown!

+Mile 181 (Break): Top of the Mt.
 Snow climb.
 Most riders will want to take a short breather.
-Note that this is a private drive, though we have never seen a car here. - Mile 192: Turn left in Wilmington at intersection with VT-9, staying on VT-100. - Mile 193: Turn right to stay on VT-100, leaving VT-9. - Mile 197 (Recommended): Turn right onto Wilmington Cross Rd.
+Note that this is a private drive, though we have never seen a car here.

+Mile 192: Turn left in Wilmington at intersection with VT-9, staying on VT-100.

+Mile 193: Turn right to stay on VT-100, leaving VT-9.

+Mile 197 (Recommended): Turn right onto Wilmington Cross Rd.
 This is a very steep, but short climb, but it avoids the much more difficult climb out of Jacksonville.
 Turn right at the end, rejoining VT-100.
-There is only one small climb between here and the end. - Mile 206: Turn left onto Tunnel St. in front of the Readsboro Inn, the first left after crossing the Deerfield River bridge, at the bottom of the descent.
-If you find yourself climbing in Readsboro, you missed the turn. - Mile 209: End at state line (a half-mile past the boat launch).
+There is only one small climb between here and the end.

+Mile 206: Turn left onto Tunnel St. in front of the Readsboro Inn, the first left after crossing the Deerfield River bridge, at the bottom of the descent.
+If you find yourself climbing in Readsboro, you missed the turn.
+There is about a mile of rough pavement and potholes on Tunnel St.

+Mile 209: End at state line (a half-mile past the boat launch).